-Our Vision is in our Church of England Federation we take strength in collaboration, yet celebrate uniqueness.
-As schools, we may be small, but together we develop children ready to make a mark on the world.
+In our Church of England Federation, we take strength in collaboration, yet celebrate uniqueness.
+As schools, we may be small, but together we encourage children to be the best they can be so they are ready to make their mark on the world.
 We welcome the child yet embrace the whole family.
 We celebrate our rural environment yet aspire to look beyond our boundaries.
-We strive for knowledge and gratefully accept opportunities that come our way.
-We all take pride in our Federation as we follow in Jesus's example
+We strive for knowledge and gratefully accept opportunities that come our way to enable us to live life in all its fullness.
+We all take a pride in our Federation as we follow in Jesus' example.

 CONTENTS PAGE

 Teaching and Learning Policy: 3

-Our Curriculum 3
+Our Curriculum 3 3 5

-Key Principles 4
+Key Principles

 The Role of Leaders 10

 The Role of the Governing Body 11

 The Role of Parents and Families 11

 Monitoring 12

 Handwriting Policy: 12

 Aims 12

 Development of Learning and Teaching Handwriting 13

 Monitoring 14

-Marking and Feedback Policy: 14
+Feedback Policy: 15

 Key Principles 15

 Guidelines 15

 Federation Marking System Code 16

 Monitoring 16

-Assessment Policy: 16
+Assessment Policy: 17

 Roles and Responsibilities 17

 Assessment for Learning (formative assessment) 18

-Statutory Assessments, Tests and Assessment Week 4.0
+Statutory Assessments, Tests and Assessment Week (summative

+assessment) 18

-(summative assessment) Assessment of Science, ICT and Foundation Subjects 18 19
+Assessment of Science, ICT and Foundation Subjects 19

 Record Keeping 19

 Moderation of Assessment Judgements 19

 Target Setting 19

 Reports to Parents 19

 Monitoring 20

 Review of Teaching and Learning Policy 20

 Appendix One 21